SoumyaCO/Portfolio/docs/markdown/about/index.md

 #### [:fontawesome-brands-telegram: _Message Me](https://t.me/Soumyadipbhatt){ .md-button} [:fontawesome-solid-file: _My Résumé](images/SoumyadipBhattacharjya.pdf){ .md-button .md-button--primary}
 </center>

 I've been Coding <b>Python for 3+ years</b> and I jumped into <b>ML and DL 2 years ago</b>, since then I love this field and try to learn as much as I can.
-I am most interested in Full Stack Machine Learing Projects with industry standard tools to Make ML powered apps which is cpable of serving <b>Millions of users</b><h4>
+I am most interested in Full Stack Machine Learing Projects with industry standard tools to Make ML powered apps which is capable of serving <b>Millions of users</b><h4>

 ## :fontawesome-solid-scroll: **Background**